UPPS 01.04.45 - Concealed Carry of Handguns by License Holders on University Premises

 Pursuant to and consistent with Chapter 46 of the Texas Penal Code, weapons, including handguns, are prohibited in the following locations:

 on the physical premises of a K-12 school or educational institution, any grounds or building on which an activity sponsored by a school or educational institution is being conducted, or a passenger transportation vehicle of a school or educational institution, whether the school or educational institution is public or private, unless pursuant to written regulations or written authorization of the institution; the Texas State campus, including but not limited to The Meadows Center for Water and the Environment and the Freeman Aquatic Building, as it routinely hosts K-12 students and, as such, these areas will be gun-free zones during any such events;

 on the premises of a polling place on the day of an election or while voting is in progress.
 Premises designated as a polling location may change from time to time.
 Including by way of example, a portion of the third floor of the LBJ Student Center is a designated polling location and weapons are prohibited there during polling activities;

 on the premises used for competitive sporting, NCAA, and University Interscholastic League (UIL) events; and

 on premises when used for religious worship.

-Pursuant to Texas Government Code §411.2031, the president or other chief executive officer of an institution of higher education in this state shall establish reasonable rules, regulations, or other provisions regarding the carrying of concealed handguns by license holders on the campus of the institution or on premises located on the campus of the institution.
-Texas State has designated the following areas, as specified in subsections a. through d., as permanent gun-free zones and will display appropriate signage at such locations.
+Pursuant to Texas Government Code Section 411.2031, the president or other chief executive officer of an institution of higher education in Texas shall establish reasonable rules, regulations, or other provisions regarding the carrying of concealed handguns by license holders on the campus of the institution or on premises located on the campus of the institution.
+Texas State has designated the following areas as permanent gun-free zones and will display appropriate signage at such locations:

-Concealed carry is prohibited in premises providing services or events for as described below:
+Concealed carry is prohibited in premises providing services or events for minor children as described below: